peckphp/peck/README.md

 The path to check can be overwritten with the `--path` option.
 If the path is one you always need checking you can place it in your `peck.json` file.

+#### `--text`

+The `--text` option allows you to check a string of text for spelling mistakes.
+This is useful when you want to check a specific string, such as commit messages.

 #### `--ignore-all`

 This option will ignore all spelling mistakes in the current run.
 This is useful when you have a large number of mistakes and want to ignore them all at once.